Skip to main content

 ToolDescription

-auth_whoamiShow active sessions and token status
+auth_whoamiShow active sessions and current session status

 Telemetry Tools (ClickHouse)